AMD-AIG-AIMA/HF_PEFT_GPT_OSS/README.md

 UltraChat 200k is a heavily filtered, 200 000-example subset of the original UltraChat pool (≈ 1.4 million ChatGPT-generated multi-turn dialogues).
 To create it, examples were selected for supervised fine-tuning, true-casing was applied to fix capitalization errors, and any assistant replies that merely disclaim opinions or emotions were removed.

+**Supported Models:**
-`gpt-oss-120b` — for production, general purpose, high reasoning use cases that fits into a single MI300 GPU (117B parameters with 5.1B active parameters)
+1. `gpt-oss-120b` — for production, general purpose, high reasoning use cases that fits into a single MI300 GPU (117B parameters with 5.1B active parameters)
-`gpt-oss-20b` — for lower latency, and local or specialized use cases (21B parameters with 3.6B active parameters)
+2. `gpt-oss-20b` — for lower latency, and local or specialized use cases (21B parameters with 3.6B active parameters)

 The dataset is stored in Parquet format with each entry using the following schema: